 CS110 Introduction to Computing

-Problem: Using the graphics facilities of Chapter 8 of your text, write a Python program that creates a design in the graphics window.
-The graphics window should be at least 800x600 pixels (height x width) in dimension.
+Problem: Using the graphics facilities of Chapter 8&9 of your text, write a Python program that creates a graphic design.
+The design should be at least 800x600 pixels (height x width) in dimension.
 For the design of your graphic you may choose one of the following themes:

 - Seasonal (Fall, winter, etc.)